kenilc/transformers_controllers/README.md

 --- Without any control ---

 This morning, when I was walking in the park, I looked up and saw a Rita Skeeter painting.
-I was wearing my suit that day in a round-autumn shower.
-The one we had planned for him was a tailored suit with pink
+I was wearing my suit that day in

 --- Stop at the end of the first sentence ---

 This morning, when I was walking in the park, I looked up and saw a Rita Skeeter painting.

---- Finish a sentence with a given list of words ---
+--- Restrict the choice of words ---

 This morning, when I was walking in the park, I looked up and saw a bird, I saw the bird.

+--- Prefer lions than birds ---

+This morning, when I was walking in the park, I looked up and saw a lion.
 ```

 ## References